Sparse high-dimensional linear regression with a partitioned empirical Bayes ECM algorithm: Methods

 \subsection{All-at-once version}

-The one-at-a-time PROBE algorithm will be sensitive to the order of the updates.
-This is particularly true for data with a high degree of dependence, where the predictors with low update order (i.e., those that are updated early) will have artificially inflated $\beta$ and $p$.
+The methods outlined above give the basis for the one-at-a-time PROBE algorithm (given fully in Section \ref{sec.estimation}.
+This algorithm can be sensitive to the order of the updates, particularly for dependent data, where the predictors with low update order (i.e., those that are updated early) will have artificially inflated $\beta$ and $p$.
 This occurs because predictors with low update order can absorb much of the impact of all related predictors that are updated thereafter \citep{CarSte12}.
-In Figure \ref{fig.p.by.k}, we demonstrate this phenomena with simulated data where the updating order is chosen at random.
-The figure shows the average $p_{(k)}$ where $p_{(1)}$ is updated first, $p_{(2)}$ second, etc., for one-at-a-time PROBE, a sparse variational Bayes with Laplace priors (another one-at-a-time procedure), and the all-at-once PROBE.
+In Figure \ref{fig.p.by.k}, we demonstrate this phenomenon with simulated data where the updating order is chosen at random (note: this choice of updating order is only for demonstration purposes).
+The figure shows the average $p_{(k)}$ where $p_{(1)}$ is updated first, $p_{(2)}$ second, etc., for one-at-a-time PROBE, a sparse variational Bayes with Laplace priors (another one-at-a-time procedure), and the all-at-once PROBE (described below).
 The predictors updated earlier have the first chance to explain the unexplained variability in the model.
-This leads to the coefficients updated first to have larger $p_{(k)}$ with corresponding $\hat \beta_{(k)}$ that can have large positive absolute biases.
-The all-at-once PROBE gives all predictors the same opportunity to explain the unexplained variation by updating of all predictors as though they were first in the updating order.
+This causes the coefficients updated first to have larger $p_{(k)}$ with corresponding $\beta_{(k)}$ that tend to have positive absolute biases (results not shown).
+On the other hand, the all-at-once PROBE gives all predictors the same opportunity to account for any unexplained variation in the outcome by updating all predictors as though they were first in the updating order.